BessieSwan18/FUTURE_CS_01/README.md

- Web Application Security Assessment (Portfolio Project)
+🛡️ Web Application Security Assessment (Portfolio Project) 📌 Overview

 This project presents a security assessment of a self-developed portfolio web application, conducted to identify common vulnerabilities and misconfigurations found in modern web environments.

 The goal was to apply practical penetration testing techniques and evaluate the application against widely accepted security best practices, including the OWASP Top 10.

-*Objectives*
+🎯 Objectives
-Assess the security posture of a web application I developed Identify vulnerabilities using industry-standard tools Analyze common web security misconfigurations Demonstrate practical knowledge of web application security

-Tools & Technologies
+Assess the security posture of a web application I developed Identify vulnerabilities using industry-standard tools Analyze common web security misconfigurations Demonstrate practical knowledge of web application security 🧰 Tools & Technologies
 OWASP ZAP – Automated vulnerability scanning
 Nmap – Network discovery and port scanning
 Node.js (Express) – Application backend
 HTML, CSS, JavaScript – Frontend
-Assessment Approach
+🔍 Assessment Approach

 The assessment was conducted using a combination of: